Al-Fetyani/Email-Invitation-Script/README.md

 ```
 # Usage

-1- Populate the contacts.csv file with the necessary information.\n
+* Populate the contacts.csv file with the necessary information.
-2- Customize the template.docx file for the invitation content.
+* Customize the template.docx file for the invitation content.
-3- Run the script with the following command:
+* Run the script with the following command:
 ```
 pipenv run python main.py --email your_email@gmail.com --password your_email_password
 ```
 Note: If you don't provide the email password as a command-line argument, the script will securely prompt you to enter it.

-CSV Format
+# CSV Format
-Ensure that the CSV file (contacts.csv) has the following columns:
+Ensure that the CSV file (contacts.csv) has the following columns (you can edit them with placeholders in template.docx file):

 salutation
 first_name